 Toppings

-- ¼ cup Cheddar Cheese (mild or sharp), adjust to your preference
+- ¼ cup Cheddar Cheese, mild or sharp, adjust quantity to your preference

-- ¼ cup Parmesan Cheese, adjust to your preference
+- ¼ cup Parmesan Cheese, adjust quantity to your preference

 Instructions

-- Serve this cozy Green Bean Casserole alongside your favorite entrees like baked turkey, whole-roasted chicken, creamy potatoes, roasted veggies for a complete and satisfying meal, or any other dishes that tickle your palate.
+- Serve this cozy Green Bean Casserole alongside your favorite main dishes, like baked turkey, whole-roasted chicken, creamy potatoes, and roasted veggies, for a complete and satisfying meal.
+For more pairing ideas, check out our Serving Suggestions section below.

 Recipe Video